Here and Now (1970 film)

 Here and Now (L'Initiation) is a 1970 French-Canadian film directed by Denis Héroux.
 The film is seen as a sequel to Valérie also directed by Héroux.
 The film has been called maple syrup porn.
-L’Initiation grossed more money than its predecessor, making it the one of the highest-grossing Canadian films at the domestic box office.
+L’Initiation grossed more money than its predecessor, making it one of the highest-grossing Canadian films at the domestic box office.

 Plot

 Victoire (Renaud), A University of Montreal student, has an affair with a famous French author and professor Gervais Messiandre (Riberolles) after being disappointed with her first sexual experience with her boyfriend, Pierre (Chartrand).
 While Victoire is having the affair with Gervais, Pierre is seeing Victoire's friend and roommate Nadine (Ouimet).
 Victorie and Gervais spend a couple of nights together in a hotel in Montreal but return to their lives shortly after.